coderaccords/shared_serve/README.md

 - `--size <size>`: Size of the hash table. **Default is 10.**
 - `--threads <num_threads>`: Number of threads to perform concurrent operations on the hash table. **Default is 4.**
 > [!WARNING]
-> The Requests support only 64 bytes of key and 256 bytes of value.
-Incase of larger values, the value will be truncated.
+> The `Request` [declaration](src/lib.rs#34) supports only 64 bytes of key and 256 bytes of value.
+In-case of larger values, the value will be truncated.

 ```bash
 cargo run --bin server -- --size <size> --threads <num_threads>